Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: The proposed approach

 where MSE denotes the Mean Square Error.
-At the inference stage, the well-trained motor processor first samples a facial reaction graph representation $\bar{g}_p(B_S^{t_1,t_2})_n$ from the distribution $\bar{Z}_p(B_S^{t_1,t_2})$ predicted by the Cognitive Processor, and then reversely decodes it as facial reaction.
+At the inference stage, the well-trained REGNN first samples a facial reaction graph representation $\bar{g}_p(B_S^{t_1,t_2})_n$ from the predicted distribution $\bar{Z}_p(B_S^{t_1,t_2})$, and then reversely decodes it as a facial reaction graph representation.